 Many of her violin students have active careers performing in chamber music, orchestras, country music, and also producing records of their own.
 Many have gone on to pursue Master of Music or Doctor of Musical Arts degrees as well.

-She is currently completing her doctorate degree at Stony Brook University and an association with The New Orchestra of Washington.
+She has recently completed her Doctor of Musical Arts degree at Stony Brook University in New York.
+Akemi also has an association with The New Orchestra of Washington.

 She plays on a Gennaro Gagliano violin made in 1755, kindly loaned by Japanese-American collector and philanthropist Dr. Ryuji Ueno.

 Solo performances include: Daugherty’s Fire and Blood and Ladder to the Moon, Mendelssohn’s Violin Concerto and Double Concerto, Vivaldi’s The Four Seasons, Piazzolla’s The Four Seasons of Buenos Aires, Pärt’s Fratres, Bach’s Violin Concerto in E Major, Chausson’s Poème, Saint-Saëns’ Introduction and Rondo Capriccioso, Beethoven’s Violin Concerto and Triple Concerto, Brahms’ Double Concerto for Violin and Cello, Mozart’s Violin Concerto #5, Roskott’s Violin Concerto, and Barber’s Violin Concerto.

 In addition to concert seasons with the Roanoke Symphony Orchestra and the Williamsburg Symphony Orchestra, recent collaborations include the Opera Roanoke, Shenandoah Performs, the Chamber Orchestra of Southwest Virginia, and the New Orchestra of Washington

 Ms. Takayama also performed the All Beethoven Sonata Duo with renowned pianist, John O’Conor.